jrbasso/MeioUpload/README.markdown

 ### Deleting an uploaded file while keeping the record
 Flag the file for deletion by setting `data[Model][filename][remove]` to something non-empty, e.g. `TRUE`.
 The uploaded file including possible thumbnails will then be deleted together with adherent database fields upon save.
 Note that the record will be preserved, only the file meta-data columns will be reset.

+### Regenerating all thumbnails for a Model

+The method regenerateThumbnails() will regenerate all thumbnails, for all fields using MeioUpload, in a given model.
+It can be called from your controller like this:

+    $this->MyModel->regenerateThumbnails();

+This can be used in the situation where, for example, you upload 1000 records with 200x400 thumbnails, but then later re-design the website to have 100x150 thumbnails.

+Note:
+- regenerateThumbnails will not delete redundant thumbnails - so this should be done manually, if needed.
+- regenerateThumbnails will overwrite existing thumbnails, if they exist
+- it's a good idea to backup all thumbnails before calling regenerateThumbnails

 ### How to run unit tests for Cake 2.0 Models which use MeioUpload 4.0 as Behavior

 Assuming we have a Model called Image which use MeioUpload 4.0 as Behavior.